-Design and lead socio-spatial research projects.
-Currently using Natural Language Processing (Topic Modeling and Sentiment Analysis with sci-kit learn, NLTK, and pandas) to understand argument strategies in politically charged issues.
-Contribute to lab-based projects using data visualization and mapping.
+Design and lead socio-spatial research projects about language use as related to urban development in New York City.
+Used Natural Language Processing (Topic Modeling and Sentiment Analysis with Spacy, sci-kit learn and NLTK) to understand argument strategies in politically charged issues.
+Contributed to lab-based projects using data visualization and mapping.

 Collected a corpus of over 45,000 text messages sent and received by bilingual young adults to analyze the relationship between text messaging and literacy.
 Proposed a taxonomy to understand the communicative effect of emojis, abbreviations, and other textisms.